fiskaltrust/interface-doc/doc/appendix-de-kassensichv/data-structures/data-structures.md

 In the general description, the field `ftReceiptCaseData` is described as optional.
 However, for the German market, the content of this field is not always optional.

-For some cases, we need you to transmit data within the field `ftReceiptCaseData` that is required later for the DSFinV-K export.
+For some cases, it is needed to transmit data within the field `ftReceiptCaseData`, that is required later for the DSFinV-K export.
 The following table describes when and how you have to fill them.

 | **Field name**            | **Data type** | **Default Value Mandatory Field** | **Description**                                                                                         | **Version** |